nelsontkq/bevy-starter/README.md

 # Bevy Starter

-This template is designed to provide a pre-configured environment for developing games using [Bevy](https://bevyengine.org/), a data-driven game engine built in Rust.
+This skeleton template is a pre-configured environment for developing games using [Bevy](https://bevyengine.org/), a data-driven game engine built in Rust.
 This project includes all the recommended optimizations shown in the [Official Bevy Docs](https://bevyengine.org/learn/book/introduction/) and [Bevy Cheatbook](https://bevy-cheatbook.github.io/setup.html).

 # Building for release